nandac/pandoc-reader/README.md

 csl: "https://www.zotero.org/styles/ieee-with-url"
 ```

-This is due to the need to download the CSL specification for every post individually which causes the slowdown.
-We therefore, recommend downloading the CSL specification locally to your machine/webserver, and linking to a local file instead.
+This is due to the need to download the CSL specification for every post or page each time which causing very long processing times.

+Therefore, we recommend downloading the CSL specification to your machine or webserver, and giving the `csl` argument a relative path to the file.
 This speeds up processing time by 10x.

 ## Contributing